-The left-hand chart below shows the level of indebtedness at investee companies in the portfolio, and how this has evolved since December 2013 to its current level of 4.8x (top 30, 4.7x (enlarged portfolio).
-Leverage has not materially changed over the past five years.
-The right-hand chart shows the distribution of leverage, with nearly as many companies having under 2x EBITDA gearings as 7x (the PE market average).
+The left-hand chart below shows the level of indebtedness at investee companies in the portfolio, and how this has evolved since December 2013 to its current level of 4.4x (top 30, 4.8x for the enlarged portfolio).
+Leverage has not materially changed in the past five years.
+FY'24 has seen a modest decline as the strong cash generation by the business more than offsets incremental debt for M&A. The right-hand chart shows the distribution of leverage, with more companies having under 2x EBITDA gearings than above 7x.
+The proportion of companies with under 2x gearing has more than doubled in the past year.